lukasfessl/spaceGame/README.md

 # Battle of the planets

 This is a small strategic game.
-Your goal is simply.
+Your goal is simple.
 You have to occupy neighboring planets and defeat enemies.

 All you need is a quick decision and fast hand